Frequently Asked Questions

 Yes.
 This ability was introduced in version 3.0, along with some animated graphics

 designed to help the teaching and learning process.
-At this stage simulator practice is limited to one active sensor at a time, although silent practice is supported (from version 3.1 onwards).
 Several different sensor types are now supported, including RS232 control signals (using the pins of a serial port connector), Bagley Multi-Bell Interfaces and other, generic ascii-character-based interfaces.

 Which bells were used to make Virtual Belfry?